 What This Page Helps You Understand

-Detector Checker is designed to make results easier to interpret, not just easier to generate.
-This page helps you understand what the AI Probability Score actually measures, what the Confidence Level tells you about the stability of the result, how to use highlighted sentences as review cues, and why some drafts produce mixed or ambiguous signals.
+AI Detector Checker is designed to make results easier to interpret, not just easier to generate.
+This page helps you understand what the AI-likeness score actually measures, what Signal Consistency tells you about how closely the tool’s indicators agree, how to use highlighted sentences as review cues, and why some drafts produce mixed or ambiguous signals.

 It also explains why different detectors can disagree, why human writing can sometimes be flagged, what factors affect reliability, and what to do next when a result deserves closer attention.
 The aim is simple: make the output useful in real review workflows.

-After a scan, Detector Checker shows several layers of information that are meant to be read together, not one at a time.
-The result includes a human-versus-AI summary view, an AI Probability Score, a Confidence Level, and any detected AI sentences marked with orange highlights.
-If you want a closer look at the scan process itself, review how Detector Checker analyzes text.
+After a scan, AI Detector Checker shows several layers of information that are meant to be read together, not one at a time.
+The result includes an AI-likeness score, a Signal Consistency reading, and sentences highlighted where the text shows stronger AI-like writing signals.
+If you want a closer look at the scan process itself, review how AI Detector Checker analyzes text.

-- Confidence Level: a signal showing how strongly the different indicators agree with each other.
+- Signal Consistency: a reading of how strongly the different indicators agree with each other.

-- Detected AI Sentences: passages highlighted in orange so you can review the parts of the text that deserve closer attention.
+- Highlighted sentences: passages marked so you can review the parts of the text that carry stronger AI-like writing signals.

 That structure matters because the most useful interpretation usually comes from the combination of signals.
-A high score with strong confidence means something different from a similar score with weaker confidence, and both mean more when you inspect the highlighted sentences in context.
+A high score with strong Signal Consistency means something different from a similar score with weaker Signal Consistency, and both mean more when you inspect the highlighted sentences in context.

-The AI Probability Score is a likelihood estimate.
+The AI-likeness score is an overall AI-like writing signal.
 It reflects how strongly the text matches patterns the detector associates with AI-generated writing.
-It is not a percentage of words written by AI, and it is not a word-by-word attribution map.
-A score of 80% does not mean 80% of the text came from a model.
+It is not a confirmed percentage of words written by AI, and it is not a word-by-word attribution map.
+A score of 80 does not mean 80% of the text came from a model.
 It means the overall pattern looks more AI-like according to the signals being measured.

 Even at the upper end, context still matters.
 A high score is not proof of misconduct, proof of authorship, or proof that a writer did something wrong.
 In the same way, a low score does not guarantee fully human authorship.
 The score is best treated as a review signal that tells you how carefully to examine the text next.

-Confidence Level tells you how consistently the tool’s signals align with one another.
-When confidence is higher, the underlying indicators point in the same direction more clearly.
-When confidence is lower, the text may be more ambiguous, more mixed, or harder to classify cleanly.
+Signal Consistency tells you how closely the tool’s separate signals align with one another.
+When Signal Consistency is higher, the underlying indicators point in the same direction more clearly.
+When it is lower, the text may be more ambiguous, more mixed, or harder to classify cleanly.

-That makes confidence useful for deciding how cautious your interpretation should be.
-A strong score with strong confidence suggests a more stable signal.
-A similar score with weaker confidence should be read more carefully, especially if the text is short, heavily edited, highly formal, or multilingual.
-Confidence is not the system’s opinion about honesty.
-It is a measure of how strongly the internal evidence agrees.
+That makes Signal Consistency useful for deciding how cautious your interpretation should be.
+A strong score with high Signal Consistency means the tool’s indicators agree more closely.
+A similar score with lower Signal Consistency should be read more carefully, especially if the text is short, heavily edited, highly formal, or multilingual.
+Signal Consistency is not the system’s opinion about honesty.
+It is a measure of how strongly the internal signals agree.

-Detected AI sentences are meant to guide review, not replace it.
-When Detector Checker highlights a line in orange, it is pointing to a passage where the text shows stronger AI-like patterns than the surrounding content.
-That does not make the sentence automatic proof of anything.
+Highlighted sentences are meant to guide review, not replace it.
+When AI Detector Checker highlights a line, it is pointing to a passage where the text shows stronger AI-like writing signals than the surrounding content.
+That does not make the sentence proof of anything.
 It simply tells you where to look more closely.

 The best way to use the highlights is to compare them with the surrounding paragraphs.
 Ask whether the flagged lines sound unusually generic, overly smooth, detached from real evidence, or stylistically different from the rest of the draft.
-This is where sentence-level highlighting and language support become more useful than a single summary score.
+This is where sentence-level highlighting and multilingual input become more useful than a single summary score.
 They make the result actionable by showing where human review should start.

 How to Read Common Result Scenarios

 This suggests a stronger and more consistent AI-like signal across the text.
 It is a good reason to review the draft more closely, compare it with expectations for the task, and examine the highlighted passages in detail.
-It is still not a final verdict by itself.
+It is still not proof of authorship by itself.

 This usually points to ambiguity.
 The draft may be short, technical, mixed-language, template-driven, or heavily revised.
 The result deserves attention, but it should be interpreted more cautiously because the signals are not aligning as cleanly.